sidd-cr7/task-manager/README.md

-# Task Manager
+Task Manager

 A clean and minimal task management application built with React, focused on simple UX, clear state handling, and a modern UI.

 This project was created as part of a frontend screening task.

----

-##  Features
+ Features:

-- Add new tasks with basic validation with title
+- Add new tasks with basic validation with a title
 - Mark tasks as completed or undo completion
 - Delete tasks
 - Empty state handling when no tasks are present